kritch83/KRGN-Stratnum/README.md

 ## Coinbase tag (the explorer "miner" field)

-Explorers identify a block's miner from an ASCII signature in the coinbase input script; daemon-built coinbases carry none, which renders as "—".
+Explorers, not all :-( identify a block's miner from an ASCII signature in the coinbase input script; daemon-built coinbases carry none, which renders as "—".
 Set:

 ```json